Diva07-kd/NESSUS-ANALYSIS/README.md

 Nessus is widely used alongside other tools like:

-- SIEMs (e.g., Splunk, ELK)
+- SIEMs
 - Patch management platforms
 - Asset discovery systems
-- Cloud security tools (e.g., AWS Inspector, Azure Defender)
+- Cloud security tools

 ---